railsuser2014/openobject-doc-book-en/source/book/6/6_15_Purchase_Management/index.rst

 * Applicable taxes, taken from the information on the product form and partner form, depending on the rules seen in the chapter on Accounting.

-.. tip:: **Point**   *Product wording and code*
+.. tip:: Product wording and code

-    When you enter supplier names on the product form, you can fix the name and a product code for each individual supplier.
-If you do that, Open ERP will then use those details in place of your own internal product names for the selected supplier.
+   When you enter supplier names on the product form, you can set a name and a product code for each individual supplier.
+   If you do that, Open ERP will then use those details in place of your own internal product names for that selected supplier.

 If you work with management by case you can also set the analytic account that should be used to report all the purchase costs.
 The costs will then be reported at the receipt of the supplier invoice.

-.. tip:: **Point**   *Management by case*
+.. tip:: Management by case

-    The analytic accounts will be very useful for all companies that manage costs by case, by site, by project or by folder.
-To work with several analytic axes you can install the module ``purchase_analytic_plans``.
+   Analytic accounts can be very useful for all companies that manage costs by case, by site, by project or by folder.
+   To work with several analytic axes you should install the module ``purchase_analytic_plans``.

 For that the analytic account is automatically selected as a function of the partner, the date, the products or the user, you can install the module ``account_analytic_default`` (which is installed automatically as a dependency of ``purchase_analytic_plans``, since the latter depends on it).